MCFT — MasterCraft Boat Holdings, Inc.

 2. Strategic Updates and Business Highlights

-- Acquisition Announcement: MCFT announced a definitive agreement to combine with Marine Products Corporation, enhancing its marine platform through complementary brands (Chaparral and Robalo) and an expanded dealer network.
+- Acquisition Announcement: MCFT announced a definitive agreement to combine with Marine Products Corporation, enhancing its market presence and product offerings through complementary brands (Chaparral and Robalo).

-- Product Innovation: Continued focus on launching new models, including the redesigned X24 and Xstar, with positive early engagement at boat shows.
+- Product Innovation: Continued focus on launching new models, including the redesigned X24 and Xstar, and the new X22, which are generating strong demand signals.

-- Dealer Inventory Management: Improved pipeline inventory levels by 25% year-over-year, with a balanced approach to dealer health.
+- Dealer Inventory Management: Improved dealer inventory levels by 25% year-over-year, positioning the company favorably for the upcoming selling season.

 3. Forward Guidance and Outlook